The State of SEO for Content Creators in 2019

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

 Tiana Gibbs is an Associate Customer Content Specialist with PR Newswire moonlighting as a freelance copywriter.
-When not writing for the web, she can be found trying (and sometimes failing) to build an urban homestead in the Land of Enchantment.
+You can find her trying (and sometimes failing) to build an urban homestead in the Land of Enchantment when she’s not writing.